PoojaMaurya0742/git-lab-practical/README.md

-# Git Lab Practical – DevOps Internship
+# Git Lab Practical – DevOps Class

 This repository contains the practical exercises completed during the **DevOps Git Lab**.
 The main goal of this lab was to **practice version control, branching, and merging** using Git and GitHub.